tslilzur/Packet-Analysis-Journey/README.md

 # Packet-Analysis-Journey
 Learning to analyze network packets using Wireshark.
 Logs, notes, and progress.
-# Wireshark Labs - to day the 16-may-2025 im starting to jorneyl my way to be a soc analys
+# Wireshark Labs - today the 16-may-2025 im starting to jorneyl my way to be a soc analys
 ive started this lab as part of my learing path way, it was approximately month since I started, at the 15-may-2025 ive completed the room wireshark

 This repo tracks my learning progress with Wireshark.